KSatwik/GaTech-SEC/README.md

 I know it sounds as an excuse but I tried my best to submit whatever I have done.
 Sorry and thank you for the opportunity )

-### What could be added to improve the UI/UX and usability?
+### What could be added to improve the UI/UX and usability in the future?
 **1. Interactive Data Visualization:**

-Graphs and Charts: Integrate plotting libraries like matplotlib or plotly to visualize key metrics extracted from SEC filings (e.g., financial performance over time, sentiment analysis results).
+***Graphs and Charts:*** Integrate plotting libraries such as matplotlib or plotly to visualize key metrics extracted from SEC filings (e.g., financial performance over time, sentiment analysis results).

-Word Clouds: Display word clouds to highlight frequently occurring terms in specific sections (e.g., Business Description, Risk Factors) for intuitive understanding.
+***Word Clouds:*** Displaying word clouds to highlight frequently occurring terms in specific sections (e.g., Business Description, Risk Factors) for intuitive understanding.

 **2. User-Defined Analysis Parameters:**

-Dropdowns and Sliders: Implement interactive dropdown menus and sliders to allow users to customize analysis parameters (e.g., number of sentences for text summarization, sentiment analysis thresholds).
+***Dropdowns and Sliders:*** Implementing interactive dropdown menus and sliders which will allow users to customize analysis parameters (e.g., number of sentences for text summarization, sentiment analysis thresholds).

-Filtering and Sorting: Enable users to filter and sort extracted data based on specific criteria (e.g., financial metrics, keywords).
+***Filtering and Sorting:*** Enable users to filter and sort extracted data based on specific criteria (e.g., financial metrics, keywords).

 **3. Integration with External APIs:**

-Financial Data APIs: Integrate with external financial data APIs (e.g., stock market data) to enrich analysis and provide real-time insights.
+***Financial Data APIs:*** Integrate with external financial data APIs (e.g., stock market data) to enrich analysis and provide real-time insights.

-Natural Language Understanding APIs: Utilize NLU APIs (e.g., Google Cloud NLP, IBM Watson) for advanced text processing and analysis.
+***Natural Language Understanding APIs:*** Utilize NLU APIs (e.g., Google Cloud NLP, IBM Watson) for advanced text processing and analysis.